StrangeFaiths/StrangeFaiths/plotpoints.md

 * It was there he found peace fishing once more.
 * He hoped to repair his relationship with his son once he came back.
 ### Chapter 5 Structure
+* Introduce Adio
+  * Daily routine
+  * Show he's a widower, wife's grave
+    * He speaks that their son hasn't returned.
+Make it vague.
+    *
 * Describe Adio sets off to the village
+  * Describe Adio's Hut
+    * Dusted Bottles
+    * Furniture / Layout
+      * Beds, Table, Chairs, Dishware.
+    * Walls, Floor, Ceiling
   * Describe the pathway along.
+    * Forest
+      * Compare the sand and the dirt
+      * Thin Trees
+      *
   * Personality, Apparel
-* Describe the village
+* Describe the Fishing village
   * Sight, Scent, Sound
+  * Inhabitants
+  * Need a conversation that lets readers know they know each other
+    * Trisus talks of the rumors amongst the people of Adio.
+    * Adio pays no heed.
+    * He waits
 * Adio goes into the village to buy supplies.
   * Adio must prepare himself mentally before entering.
   * He waves to everyone with ethusiasm.
   * Many people awkwardly acknowledge him.
+  * Adio approaches the fishing supply merchant
-  * Introduce Trisus, Adio gives Trisus liqour
+    * Introduce Trisus, Trisus is sitting on the side of the shop.
       * Describe looks, scent, and personality.
+        * Tattered, Liqour, Unmoving.
+      * Trisus and Adio are acquaintances
+        * They are both considered outcasts, though different types
+        * Trisus is an outsider.
+        * Adio is an exile.
+    * The merchant goes to the storage.
-  * Adio buys supplies from a man and he asks why he gives Trisus liqour
+      * Adio gives Trisus liqour
-    * Adio responds that he and Trisus go far back.
+    * Adio buys supplies.
+      * Shopkeep asks Adio, If he's trying to get god to forgive him by feeding that drunkard like a stray dog.
+      * Adio responds Forgiveness is not up to God.
+It's up to my son
-    * Adio won't drink anymore and says it'd be a shame to let it waste.
+        * Adio says it'd be a shame to let it waste.
+      * Trisus makes a generalization about how the village treats them.
+      * Adio tells Trisus they are not similar, because what he has done is much worse.
+      * SK tells
 * Adio returns to his hut an hour of walking.
   * He leaves to go fishing.
   * Bird drops a medallion from the sky